christineNg1028/cleanAir2/README.md

 The platform prompts users for personal data first– categorizing them accordingly by age, health and location, then immediately outputs personalized information.
 Gas concentrations of air pollution gases: carbon dioxide, sulfur dioxide, and nitrogen dioxide are displayed.

-**NOTE: The website is not fully functioning yet, as JavaScript code is required for the backend portion.
-Due to time constraints, the frontend portion featuring the UI was completed on Wix and a POC Java program was developed to demonstrate the functionality of the application.**

 ### How it Works
 1. Prompts user for their location, age and any health conditions